blachlylab/swiftover/README.md

 may no longer be accurate in the destination genome build due to subtle mapping differences but _especially_ if the reference allele has changed.
 Look for the `refchg` tag on those rows.

+2020-11-18 For MAF, we don't output records that multiple matching output intervals in the destination coordinate space.
+A metric tracks and reports this at the end.

 ## References